Vice President - Business Services and Public Policy, Washington Gas

 Marcellous P. Frye Jr. is Vice President of Business Services and Public Policy for Washington Gas.
-Mr. Frye is responsible for establishing the business strategy and management of Corporate Social Responsibility, Corporate Public Policy, Human Resource Management, Procurement, Strategic Facilities Planning, Sustainability, and Fleet Transportation.
+Mr. Frye is responsible for the management of Human Resource Operations, Corporate Social Responsibility, Sustainability, Corporate Public Policy, Procurement and Supplier Diversity, Business Process Outsourcing, Facilities, Transportation and Strategic Real Estate.

 He joined Washington Gas in 2005 as a Director of Application Development and was later promoted to Division Head of Information Technology.
-The Board elected Mr. Frye to Vice President of Support Services in March 2008 which has recently been expanded and re-named Business Services and Public Policy.
+The Board elected Mr. Frye to Vice President of Support Services in March 2008 and began his current position as Vice President of Business Services and Public Policy in 2016.

 Mr. Frye is trained as a Master Black Belt in Six Sigma, a process-based methodology focused on process optimization.
 He leverages this training along with his technological background to drive out process inefficiencies within key operations at Washington Gas.
 He also is the co-author of a patent for the Provisioning of Electronic Commerce and is a past recipient of the prestigious GE Lewis Latimer award for innovation, creativity, and leadership.